Unique Beaches: Ballena Beach

 - Ballena Bistro restaurant is conveniently close for lunch.

-Tips: make sure to bring cash for the entrance fee (USD $6), water, snacks, a towel and sun-block.
+Tips: Bring water, snacks, a towel and sun-block.
+Single-use plastics and alcoholic beverages are not allowed.
 Do not bring valuables along.
 There are currents present, so better to stay in the shallow part.
+Ballena Marine National Park Regulations